nonameshere3803/players_guide/content/Inhabitants of the New World/index.md

 ---
-title: Regions of Osh'Khadera
+title: Inhabitants of the New World
-description: an overview of the regions of Osh'khadera
+description: an over view of the cultures, factions and individuals that make up this new world
 draft: false
 tags:
-  - places
-  - regions
-  - Osh'Khadera
+  - people
 ---

 TODO: 1–2 sentences of orientation (optional).
 Delete this line if you want it ultra-minimal.